solarwinds/snap-plugin-lib/README.md

     * Make sure that the library is compiling without errors,
     * Make sure that *ALL* unit tests pass,
     * Try to add the accompanying test case,
-    * It's OK to have multiple small commits as you work on the PR - there will be squashed before merging,
+    * It's OK to have multiple small commits as you work on the PR - they will be squashed before merging,
     * Provide meaningful commit messages.

 * For issues:
-    * add issue number to your PR title for a better release log.
+    * Add issue number to your PR title for a better release log.

 * For a new development:
-    * provide a convincing reason to add this feature.
+    * Provide a convincing reason to add this feature.

 ## Version 1